Jonnebo1/Hypixel-shader-mod/README.md

 # Hypixel-shader-mod
-This is an Minecraft shader.
-Thats made for hypixel, check the picture under description.
-You need to put the JAR file in your mods folder.
-Feel free to DM me if have any questions

-This mod will make your game look better ingame.
-It will make the water look more smooth, the soon will also look more "realistic" and your tools will also be modified to look better
+For any questions DM MASTERCARD#4460

+This shader will make your game look better.
+* It will make the game go smoother via some shader settings.
+* It will make the sun, water, grass, animals, tools and blocks look much more smoother and cooler.
+* It will boost your FPS via the shader settings.
+* It may affect your CPU usage but not that visible.
+It will affect different because of what CPU and GPU you have.
+* It will not buy you free pizza(sadly)